Publication Ethics and Malpractice Statement

 Data Access and Retention

-Authors may be asked to provide the raw data in connection with a paper for editorial review.
-They should be prepared to provide such data within reasonable time.
+Authors may be requested to provide raw data for editorial evaluation and must be willing to do so within a reasonable timeframe.

 Originality and Plagiarism